Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 In RL, a crucial aspect is the policy improvement step, which typically relies on Bellman update equations.
 However, standard Bellman updates are designed to handle scalar rewards, whereas MORL deals with vectorized rewards.
 To adapt the Bellman update to multi-objective settings, various techniques and approaches have been proposed in the MORL literature.

 \paragraph{Scalarized update.} The simplest approach, called scalarized update, is to use the scalarization function and rely on the Bellman updates from single-objective RL \cite{mossalam_multi-objective_2016,chen_combining_2020}.
-The main advantage of this approach is being able to rely on the vast RL literature.
-For example, from an experience tuple $(s,a,\vec r, s')$ and a given weight vector $\vec\lambda$, scalarized Q-Learning~\cite{van_moffaert_scalarized_2013} adapts Equation~\ref{eq:q-learn} to the following Bellman update:
+The main advantage of this approach is that one can rely on the vast RL literature.
+For example, from an experience tuple $(s_t,a_t,\vec r_t, s_{t+1})$ and a given weight vector $\vec\lambda$, scalarized Q-Learning~\cite{van_moffaert_scalarized_2013} adapts Equation~\ref{eq:q-learn} to the following Bellman update:

-\paragraph{Multi-Objective Bellman update.} Other approaches propose to modify the regression function to include more multi-objective aspects.
+\paragraph{Multi-objective Bellman update.} Other approaches propose to modify the regression function to include more multi-objective aspects.
 In some cases, such as when relying on a conditioned regression, it makes more sense to optimize the predictions towards a good representation of the full PF.
-In this sense, \citeA{yang_generalized_2019} proposes a Bellman update called \textit{Envelope}, which optimizes not only across actions for each state, but also for multiple weights over a space of preferences $\Lambda$.
+In this sense, \citeA{yang_generalized_2019} proposes a Bellman update called \textit{Envelope}, which optimizes not only across actions for each state but also for multiple weights over a space of preferences $\Lambda$.
 It relies on the weighted sum scalarization $g^{\text{ws}}$ and stores the q-values as vectors.
 The update is defined as follows:

 where the $\argg_{\vec q}\max_{a'\in \mathbb A, \vec\lambda' \in \Lambda}$ operator returns the $\vec q$ vector maximizing over all actions and weights.